Hunslet Austerity 0-6-0ST: Construction

 Others were sold for industrial use.
 A number of those used on the continent are believed to have worked on light and industrial railways in France, six going to the Chemins de Fer Tunisiens in 1946.
-One was used in Valentigney on the Peugeot industrial branch line.

 Post-war construction

 As the final War Department locomotives were being delivered, the National Coal Board was placing orders for identical locomotives to be used at their collieries.
 Between 1948 and 1964, 77 new "Austerity" locomotives were built for the NCB.
 A further fourteen engines were ordered in 1952 by the British Army to supplement its 90 existing engines.